ObserveRTC/client-monitor-js/docs/SCORE_CALCULATIONS.md

-The same base-bitrate curve as inbound audio, on the sending bitrate. **Nothing else is subtracted**: the loss the far end reported belongs to the peer connection, and the send side has no perception to measure — there is no decoder here, so there is no concealment or time-stretch to observe.
+The same base-bitrate curve as inbound audio, on the sending bitrate. **Nothing else is subtracted**: the loss the far end reported belongs to the peer connection, and the send side has no perception to measure — there is no decoder here, so there is no invented speech or time-stretch to observe.
 A track whose source `audioLevel` is near zero is not scored at all (nothing meaningful is being sent).